WE ARE HERE FOR YOU

 The physician you choose to monitor your health, care for your unborn baby, deliver your newborn, or guide you through contraceptive options is more than a doctor.
 This person is an ally during some of life's most momentous occasions and important decisions.
 You'll want someone whose capabilities you are completely confident in, someone you can be at ease with and someone who gives ample consideration to your own preferences or concerns.

-Lane Regional Medical Center remains committed to bringing our community the best-possible healthcare facilities and providers.
-For this reason, we are proud to have partnered with some of the area's best obstetricians and gynecologists at Lane OB/GYN.
+Lane OB/GYN remains committed to bringing our community the best-possible healthcare facilities and some of the area's best obstetricians and gynecologists.

 Obstetrics & Gynecology Services